aymgal/COOLEST/README.md

 Within this framework, the following conventions are fixed and must be adopted when filling template files:

+- **Units**:
+    - Lengths, radii, angular positions, widths, heights: arcseconds
+    - Position angles and orientations: degrees, by default in the interval (-90, +90]

-- **coordinates**:
+- **Coordinate system**:
-    - the field-of-view (i.e. min/max values in each direction) is defined from pixel centers
-    - origin at center of the imaging data cutout
-    - RA increasing along x direction
-    - Dec increasing along y direction
+    - Standard cartesian coordinate system: RA decreasing along *x*, Dec increasing along *y*
-    - units: arcseconds

-- **position angles**:
-    - East-of-North
-    - units: degrees
+    - The origin is a unique (absolute) sky coordinate (RA, Dec)
+    - Position angles defined counter-clockwise from positive *y* axis (i.e. East-of-North).
+For elliptical profiles, the angle is measured based on the major-axis of the ellipse.

-- **external shear**:
+- **Standard quantities**:
-    - defined by strength and position angle

-- **radii** (e.g. Einstein radii, half-ligh radii, etc.):
+    - effective radii (e.g. Einstein radius, half-light radius) are expressed along the intermediate axis, as the product average of semi-major and semi-minor axis, i.e. _r_ = sqrt(_ab_)

-    - intermediate-axis
+- **Other conventions**: TBD.
-    - units: arcseconds

-## Current hierarchy
+## Overview of the JSON template hierarchy

 ![API Hierarchy](images/api_stacked_hierarchy.png "API Hierarchy")